 To book your Siargao Island hopping experience online, the best price and most reliable one is this activity on Klook.
 The price is very similar to what you will find at the street vendors (and likely on the same boat).
 For about $15-20 you get your full day of island hopping and lunch included.
 It’s hard to go wrong.

 Wondering about the best spot to stay on Siargao?
 I wrote this guide that breaks down the island into the best regions with my personal hotel/hostel/resort recommendations: WHERE TO STAY ON SIARGAO ISLAND

 Siargao Island Hopping Rates

 If you are on a budget the second option is a little less luxurious but far cheaper.
 If you want a relaxing island experience where everything is taken care of for what is still quite a cheap price of about $15-20 you can book a regular Siargao Island Hopping tour with Klook.
 It’s a good option for solo travelers, couples or small groups.

-** We also added in a stop with Explore Siargao by leaving extra early to Corregidor Island.
+** We also added in a stop by leaving extra early to Corregidor Island.
 It will make your day a lot longer and involves a short little hike but was something we wanted to see.
-I suggest it for adventurers but not people like for a chill island hopping day if you plan to hit the other three islands as well.
+I suggest it for adventurers but not people like for a chill island-hopping day if you plan to hit the other three islands as well.
 Visiting Corregidor Island and one other island might be a better choice.

 Island Hopping Siargao

 Corregidor Island is a 45-minute boat ride from the harbor.
 It isn’t part of the usual island hopping schedule and would be something you organize as an additional location.
 I wouldn’t try and add it to the regular schedule as it can be quite a long day but I will show you what it’s like here in case you want to combine it with the tour and remove Naked Island for example.